4040P - Public Access to District Records Procedure

 Electronic Records

-Electronic records (including e-mail and web content) created and received by the District in the transaction of public business are public records for the purposes of RCW 40.14 and will be managed consistent with all of the laws and regulations governing the retention disclosure, destruction and archiving of public records.
-The District will manage electronic records according to the same provisions as paper documents as set forth in the records retention schedules.
-Electronic records will be retained in electronic format and remain usable, searchable, retrievable and authentic for the length of the designated retention period.
-The District will retain electronic records designated as archival in the original format along with the hardware and software required to read the data, unless the data has been successfully migrated to a new system.
-The District will retain records in compliance with the General Records Retention Schedule For School Districts And Educational Service Districts in Washington State found at: www.sos.wa.gov/archives/recordsretentionschedules.aspx.
+Electronic records including but not limited to e-mail and web content, that are created or received by the District in the transaction of District business constitute public records for the purposes of RCW 40.14.
+Such records shall be managed in accordance with all of the laws and regulations governing the retention, disclosure, destruction and archiving of public records.
+The District will manage electronic records under the same provisions applicable to paper records, as prescribed by the approved records retention schedules.
+Electronic records shall be retained in electronic format and maintained in a manner that ensures they remain usable, searchable, retrievable and authentic for the duration of the designated retention period.
+Electronic records designated as archival shall be preserved in their original format, together with the necessary hardware and software to access the data, unless the data has been successfully migrated to a new system in a manner that ensures continued accessibility and authenticity.

 Identifiable Records